alfadelta10010/verification/notes7.md

 - Both blocking and display tasks are in active region, again, either initial block can execute first
 - The read task can be executed first, or the write task can be executed first
 - If Read task is first, the value is x, if write task is first, the value is 0
-- If it was a `$monitor` then first write task and then read task, cause monitor comes in postponed region
+- If it was a `$monitor` then first write task and then read task, cause `$monitor` comes in postponed region

 - Now, adding inactive region:
 - What is the final value of `a`